 Repotting: Even if it can stay happy in the same pot for years, once in a while, you can repot your plant to give it more space anytime during the growing season.
 However, the best time is at the beginning of the growing season.

 Propagation: Although it is usually started from seeds, Cephalophyllum spissum can be easily propagated by division.
-Late summer, just before it begins to break dormancy, is the best time to divide the plant, while the fall is ideal for sowing the seeds.
+The best time to divide the plant is in late summer, just before it begins to break its dormancy, while fall is ideal for sowing the seeds.

 Learn more at How to Grow and Care for Mesembs.